-Laser/aircraft incident statistics - Links to articles about the number and type of laser/aircraft incidents, in the U.S. and elsewhere
+Laser/aircraft illumination statistics - Links to articles about the number and type of laser/aircraft illumination incidents, in the U.S. and elsewhere

 Laser hazards to aviation - A quick overview of what is -- and is NOT -- a problem for pilots

 Basic principles of laser beam hazards for aviation - A discussion of principles that are important to understand about laser beam hazards.
 Some of these principles are counterintuitive.

 Laser hazard distances chart — How far away a beam can be an eye injury hazard, or a visual interference hazard, or a skin burn hazard, or a materials burn hazard — for selected consumer lasers.

 Video from FAA & Air Force, summarizing laser hazards for aviation

 Glare protection eyewear for pilots